vfarcic/devops26/manuscript/15-advanced-pipelines.md

 CODECOV_TOKEN=[...]
 ```

 There are a few ways we can provide the info Codecov needs to calculate code coverage.
 We'll use a Shell script they provide.
 To make things simple, I already created a container image that contains the script.
-It is a very simple one and you can explore Dockerfile used to create the image from the [vfarcic/codecov](https://github.com/vfarcic/codecov) repository.
+It is a straightforward one, and you can explore Dockerfile used to create the image from the [vfarcic/codecov](https://github.com/vfarcic/codecov) repository.

 ```bash
 open "https://github.com/vfarcic/codecov"
 ```

-Open Dockerfile and you'll see that the definition is as follows.
+Open Dockerfile, and you'll see that the definition is as follows.

 ```
 FROM alpine:3.9